rosacry/Mapperatorinator/README.md

 This project is built upon [osuT5](https://github.com/gyataro/osuT5) and [osu-diffusion](https://github.com/OliBomby/osu-diffusion).

+### Use this tool responsibly.
+Always disclose the use of AI in your beatmaps.
+You do not own the generated beatmaps.

 ## Overview

 The high-level overview of the model's input-output is as follows: